 Sick pay, including payments by the employer or by a third party, is subject to Tier I railroad retirement and Medicare taxes.
 See Pub.
-952, Sick Pay Reporting, for details.
+15-A, Employer's Supplemental Tax Guide, for details.
 However, see the exceptions under the definition of compensation below.
 Report sick pay payments on lines 11 through 14.